gvauri/BucherFussballLiga/README.md

 # Overview

-BucherFussballLiga is a console application for managing and displaying a football league table.
+BucherFussballLiga is a console application running on Linux for managing and displaying a football league table.
 The program reads match data from text files, processes the data to update team statistics, and sorts the league table based on various criteria.

 # Features